ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 The _compiler_ should stop and report an error if:

 * There is a call to a function name that doesn't exist
+* Multiple functions are defined with the same name
 * A function's parameter list has a duplicate name
 * There is a call to a function with the wrong number of arguments
 * `input` is used in a function definition (rather than in the expression at